-	Different companies will have different ways of charging fees and will have different thresholds for minimum investments.
+Different companies or investments will have different ways of charging fees.
 Some will charge an annual fee based on a percentage of assets under management.
 Others will charge a flat fee or trading fees.

 The ability to make an impact investment with money from an IRA or 401k will depend on how and with whom you invest.

 Knowing your rate of return on an investment is easy.
 Understanding the impact — if your cause is being furthered in a meaningful way — can be more difficult to measure.